Can You Snorkel While Pregnant – Expert Answer

 Common first trimester issues that may affect snorkeling:

-- Morning sickness (which, ironically, doesn’t care if it’s morning)
+- Morning sickness (which, ironically, doesnโt care if itโs morning)

 - Extreme fatigue